Future of the Profession

 Captivating speakers and a slate of can’t-miss sessions are waiting for you.

-Bryan Alexander, PhD
+Bryan Alexander, Ph.D.

 Bryan Alexander is an award–winning, internationally known futurist, researcher, writer, speaker, consultant, and teacher, working in the field of higher education’s future.
 Bryan speaks widely and publishes frequently, with articles appearing in venues including The Atlantic Monthly, Inside Higher Ed.
 He has been interviewed by and featured in the New York Times, the Washington Post, MSNBC, the Wall Street Journal, US News and World Report, National Public Radio (2017, 2020, 2020, 2020, 2020), the Chronicle of Higher Education (2016, 2020), the Atlantic Monthly, Reuters, Times Higher Education, the National Association of College and University Business Officers, Pew Research, Campus Technology, The Hustle, Minnesota Public Radio, USA Today, and the Connected Learning Alliance.

 Bryan’s book Academia Next: The Futures of Higher Education (Johns Hopkins University Press, 2020), won an Association of Professional Futurists award.
-He latest book, Universities on Fire: Higher Education in the Age of Climate Crisis, appeared in 2023.
+His latest book, Universities on Fire: Higher Education in the Age of Climate Crisis, appeared in 2023.
 He is currently working on Peak Higher Ed: How to Survive the Emerging Academic Crisis, under contract with Johns Hopkins.
 His other books include Gearing Up For Learning Beyond K-12 and The New Digital Storytelling (second edition).

 Bryan is currently a senior scholar at Georgetown University and teaches graduate seminars in their Learning, Design, and Technology program.

-Megan W. Gerhardt, PhD
+Megan W. Gerhardt, Ph.D.

-Megan W. Gerhardt, Ph.D. is a Professor of Management and Leadership at the Farmer School of Business at Miami University, where she also serves as Robert D. Johnson Director of Leadership Development.
+Megan W. Gerhardt, Ph.D. is a professor of management and leadership at the Farmer School of Business at Miami University, where she also serves as Robert D. Johnson Director of Leadership Development.
 Megan speaks and consults with top organizations around the world on ways to leverage generational diversity in the workplace.
 In addition to her academic research, she is author of the book Gentelligence: A Revolutionary Approach to Leading an Intergenerational Workforce.
 Her Gentelligence work has been showcased as Harvard Business Review’s Big Idea in March 2022 and was also chosen as one of Harvard Business Review’s Top 10 Must Reads for 2024.
 Megan’s work on leveraging generational diversity has also been featured in the Wall Street Journal, Time Magazine, NBC News, The Washington Post, and CNN, among others.
 All of Dr. Gerhardt’s work (www.profgerhardt.com) focuses on leveraging unique differences to achieve impact and extraordinary levels of performance.

 The owner of this website has made a commitment to accessibility and inclusion, please report any problems that you encounter using the contact form on this website.
 This site uses the WP ADA Compliance Check plugin to enhance accessibility.